If you remember the tale of poor Prometheus, he hooked mankind up with fire.

 Back to Prometheus: Zeus was pissed off at Prometheus specifically, and mankind in general.

-To set his machinations in motion, he sent Epimethius, Prometheus’ slightly dim-witted brother, a gift.
+To set his machinations in motion, he sent Epimetheus, Prometheus’ slightly dim-witted brother, a gift.

-This gift was crafted by Athene and Hephaestus.
+This gift was crafted by Athena and Hephaestus.
 The Goddess of Charms, and the God of Technology; together, forged the most beautiful object in all of creation.

 Perhaps it’s better to say ‘subject’ rather than ‘object’.